phodal/awesome-iot/README.md

 ## Hardware

+* [APixel ★ 8 ⧗ 31](https://github.com/AprilBrother/APixel) - APixel is a combination of a ESP8266 dev board with a WS2812B (Addressable RGB) LED all in one.
 * [Arduino](http://www.arduino.cc/) - open-source electronics platform based on easy-to-use hardware and software.
 * [Arduino ZERO](https://www.arduino.cc/en/Main/ArduinoBoardZero) - This board aims to provide a platform for innovative projects in smart IoT devices, wearable technology, high-tech automation, crazy robotics, and much more.
 * [BeagleBone](http://beagleboard.org/getting-started/) -  BeagleBone Black is a low-cost, community-supported development platform for developers and hobbyists